Configure History Sharding

 - The history shard store (defined by the

 [shard_db]stanza) is only required for storing history shards.
 The configuration stanza should be omitted from servers that do not store history shards.
-The size of the history shard store is defined in gigabytes in the
+The total number of shards stored is defined by the

-max_size_gbparameter; the server attempts to use as much of this space as possible to store complete shards.
+max_historical_shardsparameter; the server attempts to store no more than this many complete shards.
 The history shard store MUST be stored on a solid-state disk or similar fast media.
 Traditional spinning hard disks are insufficient.

 - A shard consists of 214 ledgers (16384) and occupies approximately 200 MB to 4 GB based on the age of the shard.
 Older shards are smaller because there was less activity in the XRP Ledger at the time.